 Archimedes (287 – 212 BC) Greek polymath.
 Amongst other things Archimedes worked out Pi and developed the Archimedes screw for lifting up water from mines or wells.

 Leonardo Da Vinci (1452 – 1519) Italian artist and Renaissance man.
 Da Vinci made many scientific discoveries and inventions.
 Da Vinci was so far ahead of his time; some of his contributions were not actually used.

 Nicholaus Copernicus (1473- 1543) Polish scientist.
 A Renaissance mathematician and astronomer who formulated a heliocentric view of the universe.
 His book On the Revolutions of the Celestial Spheres (1543) was one of the major moments of the Scientific Revolution.

 Francis Bacon (1561 – 1626) English philosopher, statesman and scientist.
 Bacon is considered the father of empiricism for his work and advocacy of scientific method and methodical scientific inquiry in investigating scientific phenomena.

 Galileo (1564 – 1642) Italian scientist.
-Created one of the first modern telescopes, Galileo revolutionised our understanding of the world supporting the work of Copernicus.
-His work Two New Sciences laid ground work for science of Kinetics and strength of materials.
+Created one of the first modern telescopes, Galileo revolutionised our understanding of the world, supporting the work of Copernicus.
+His work Two New Sciences laid the groundwork for the science of Kinetics and strength of materials.